Admissions requirements - Domestic

-Monash uses the Multiple Mini Interview (MMI) for selection of students.
+Monash uses the Multiple Mini Interview (MMI) for the selection of students.
 MMI Stations comprise a series of scenarios and associated questions focusing on an applicant’s:

-- Critical thinking
+- critical thinking

-- Ethical reasoning
+- ethical reasoning

 Only those applicants who attend an interview will remain in the final ranked list to be eligible for a place.